 FCEUX is a Nintendo Entertainment System (NES), Famicom, Famicom Disk System (FDS), and Dendy emulator.
-It supports PAL (European), NTSC (USA/JPN), and Hybrid (PAL) modes.
+It supports NTSC (USA/JPN), PAL (European), and NTSC-PAL Hybrid modes.
 It supports both Windows and SDL versions for cross compatibility.

 The FCEUX concept is that of an "all in one" emulator that offers accurate emulation and the best options for both casual play and a variety of more advanced emulator functions.
 For pro users, FCEUX offers tools for debugging, rom-hacking, map making, Tool-assisted movies, and Lua scripting

 FCEUX is an evolution of the original FCE Ultra emulator.
 Over time FCE Ultra had separated into many distinct branches.

 The concept behind FCEUX is to merge elements from FCEU Ultra, FCEU rerecording, FCEUXD, FCEUXDSP, FCEUXDSP CE, and FCEU-mm into a single branch of FCEU.

 As the X implies, it is an all-encompassing version of the FCEU emulator that provides the best of all worlds for the general player, the ROM-hacking community, and the Tool-Assisted Speedrun Community.